 Advanced Topics in Criminal Justice with Capstone option is the culmination of the criminal justice student's academic experience and hands-on training.
 The final year serves to synthesize the knowledge gained and skills set to start building a professional portfolio towards an entry-level career position in the criminal justice system.
 Using case studies pertinent to contemporary issues the student will become thoughtfully engaged in ways they can use academic knowledge of the criminal justice system to combat problems in the real world.
 The program will look deeper into policing, corrections, dispatching, courts and forensic science, through realistic simulations and events.
 Students will have the opportunity to participate in externship opportunities (when available).
-This course may be offered for dual credit and leads to various industry certifications.
+This course leads to industry certifications.
 ADE/CTE approved program.
 ADE course title: Law and Public Safety III.

-Course Length: 1 year Fees: Refer to fee schedule
+Prerequisite: Criminal Investigation Fees: Refer to fee schedule/CGCC tuition if taken for